ApiLogicServer/Docs/docs/index.md

 <summary>Comparing GenAI with GenAI Microservice Automation</summary>

 First, GenAOI creates only the database.
 It does not create the microservice, the project, the API, or the App.
 And it certainly does not create the logic.
-GenAI Automation does all of this.
+GenAI Microservice Automation does all of this.

 As noted above, nearly half the effort in a system is the logic.
-GenAI provides a simple way to create databases, but does not provide the automation to create the logic.

 In most cases, AI responses simply ignore the logic requirement.
 Attempts to address it fall in 3 categories: triggers, Logic Bank code with no context,  and Logic Bank code *with* context.

 &nbsp;